databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 ### <a id="deploy-run-job-pipeline"></a>Run a Job or Pipeline

-You can run a job or a pipeline managed by Databricks Asset Bundles, from the "Bundle Resource Explorer" view.
+You can run a job or a pipeline managed by Declarative Automation Bundles, from the "Bundle Resource Explorer" view.

 1. In the Databricks extension panel, find the "Bundle Resource Explorer" view.
 2. Hover over the job or pipeline that you want to run.